yuchi1989/ErrDoc/README.md

 ### 2.ErrDoc function pairs analysis
 #### Introduction
 Function pairs analysis can be used to infer functions that work in pairs, for example, malloc and free.
-With the identified function pairs and corresponding signature, the RR bugs can be identified and fixed.
+With the identified function pairs and corresponding signatures, the RR bugs can be identified and fixed.
 #### Methodology
-1. Collect function calls lists along each error path.
+1. Collect function calls lists along each error path.(*RPEx.cpp*)
-2. Call extract_function_pairs.py to extract initial function pairs and compute their frequency.
+2. Extract initial function pairs and compute their frequency by pairing function calls before target function call with ones after target function call along an error path.(*extract_function_pairs.py*)
-3. Call refine_function_pairs.py to rank and refine function pairs.
+3. Rank and refine function pairs.(*refine_function_pairs.py*)
-4. Do the dataflow analysis to keep the funtion pairs with data dependency.
+4. Do the dataflow analysis to discard the funtion pairs that do not have data dependency.(*RPExDataflow.cpp*)
 #### Example
 1. Edit the following line in *RPEx.cpp* to replace the relative path with absolute path
 ```#define ERROR_SPEC_NAME "fp_analysis/openssl_error_spec.txt"```